neofenixlive/pilha/README.md

   It is case-insensitive and ignores spaces or text written after semicolons.
-  Line breaks are used to terminate commands, execution ends automatically at file end.
+  Line breaks are used to terminate commands, execution ends automatically at end of file.

 4 - Default commands.
 --------------------------------------------------